 7 Stages of Frontotemporal Dementia

 FTD progresses gradually through seven consecutive stages.
-Some people will not develop into stage seven, and the pace of advancement varies with different persons.
+Some people will not develop into stage seven, and the pace of advancement varies with different people.

 Stage 1: Minimal Cognitive Impairment

 At this stage, FTD is very covert.
 Patients may only realize them once the effects have already become significant.
-Most patients may experience strange behaviors, antisocial disorder, or speech difficulties.
+Most patients may experience unusual behaviors, trouble with speaking, or acting a bit withdrawn.
 At this stage, their memories are not that affected.
 It does not grossly affect their quality of life, so people may not associate those behaviors with a neurological disease.

 Stage 2: Behavioral changes and Lack of Sharpness